apache/pulsar/site/_includes/explanations/deploying-bk.md

 $ bin/pulsar-daemon start bookie
 ```

-You can verify that the bookie is working properly:
+You can verify that the bookie is working properly using the `bookiesanity` command for the [BookKeeper shell](../../reference/CliTools#bookkeeper-shell):

 ```shell
 $ bin/bookkeeper shell bookiesanity